unexpectedjs/unexpected-dom/documentation/assertions/DOMElement/to-have-text.md

   'queried for first',
   'p',
   'to have text',
-  'Read about howto assert on the text content of a DOM element.', );
+  'Read about howto assert on the text content of a DOM element.'
+);
 ```